- Appointments 216.444.6601

 - Should I look out for signs of complications?

 Should I go to the ER for mastitis?

 It’s rare to need to go to an ER for mastitis.
 If your symptoms are worsening and you’re concerned about having to wait to see your healthcare provider, going to your nearest emergency room may give you peace of mind.
 Those already on antibiotics having worsening fevers and swelling may need imaging to rule out an abscess.

 Frequently Asked Questions

 How do I know I have mastitis and not a clogged milk duct?

 “Clogged” or “plugged” ducts are areas of inflammation or engorgement surrounding the ducts that compress the milk ducts, making it harder for the milk to come out or flow.
 When the inflammation isn’t treated properly, it can lead to mastitis.

 A note from Cleveland Clinic

 Any type of breast change is a reason to call your healthcare provider.
 While mastitis isn’t cancerous, your healthcare provider should evaluate your symptoms.
 Rarely, breast infection symptoms are a sign of inflammatory breast cancer.
-Breastfeeding moms who develop mastitis may benefit from a consultation with a lactation consultant.
-This expert can ensure proper latching and breastfeeding technique so you don’t develop mastitis again.
+If you develop mastitis while you’re breastfeeding, it may be helpful to talk to a lactation consultant.
+They can ensure proper latching and breastfeeding techniques so you don’t develop mastitis again.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy